 South Puget Sound Community College Foundation offers 100's of scholarships to students attending our college.
 Applications are available in the Financial Aid Office in the beginning of March and due back mid-April.
-Foundation Scholarships are on a once a year cycle.
 South Puget Sound Foundation Scholarships are currently closed for the 2014-2015 year.

 - Scholarship opportunities are listed here

 - Students may access scholarship information through websearches.